 Shifting from a disparate NVR system to a centralized hybrid cloud solution, Parkin has streamlined old processes and drastically improved operational efficiency.
-His next step is to gain more granularity with user rights by integrating SAML/OKTA to open up Verkada to more authorized users.
+His next step is to set up SAML/OKTA integration to open up Verkada to more authorized users.
 He’s also looking into Verkada’s access control solution for a seamless integration with video security.

 “Our access control system is dated and a pain to manage.
 If Verkada can do for our access control what it did for our video security, I’ll be looking hard at that next budget year.”

 To find out how Verkada’s hybrid cloud solution can enhance safety and security your organization, request a free trial camera today.